What Is Stage 2 Mesothelioma?

 While surgery can remove a good deal of the mesothelioma tumors in a patient’s body, cancer cells remain that a surgeon cannot see.
 However, these cells may be destroyed with chemotherapy and radiation therapy.

-Chemotherapy, cancer-killing medicines that are given intravenously, is a popular treatment option for stage 2 mesothelioma patients, especially combined with surgery.
+Chemotherapy, a procedure that treats a patient with cancer-killing drugs, is a popular treatment option for stage 2 mesothelioma patients, especially combined with surgery.

 Doctors may use chemotherapy on stage 2 mesothelioma patients to: